The Soldier's Details

 George Hancock with Dorothy & Bryan Manwaring

-At the end of December when the POWs working on the Burma end of the railway were advised they were being moved south, by train, travelling on the rail line they had built, to one of several large camps.
+At the end of December 1943 the POWs working on the Burma end of the railway were advised they were being moved south, by train, travelling on the rail line they had built, to one of several large camps.

 Bryan was sent to Tamakan where he would regain a little weight and made some recovery of any sickness he was suffering.